andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 Manufacturers have a vested interest in selling new products continuously and often find that their products are designed not to last long. _Planned_ obsolescence means that the product design promotes degradation of the product rather than an opportunity to repair and upgrade it.

-By prioritizing design for repairability and longevity (longevity ), we can counteract this practice and promote a more sustainable technological development.
+By prioritizing design for repairability and longevity, we can counteract this practice and promote a more sustainable technological development.
 The longer the software supports a given hardware configuration, the better.
 In the open source _environment, STS_ (Short-term support ) and _LTS_ (Long-term support ) are used to indicate how long a specific software version will be updated.

 STS versions contain new, more experimental features that need to be tested on a large scale before developers can determine if they are also durable in the long run.
 In contrast, there are LTS versions of software that promise long-term durability.
 Here, only proven and established software features are included in the released version.
 This means that the LTS version is slightly less capable (has fewer features) than the STS version, but will last longer - in some cases ten years or more.
 You could also argue that LTS represents a lower technological level than STS (= is low tech), but for that very reason the LTS version is more suitable for long-term use.